Tool

 Food

-If there’s one thing that unites college students, it’s a love of food.
-Interfaith work is no different and being aware of dietary requirements is crucial to making sure your events are inclusive.
-When providing food at an event, be conscious of religious obligations— such as keeping kosher for Jews, following halal for Muslims, or eating vegetarian for many Jains, Buddhists, and Hindus.
-Also, some students restrict their diet during certain times and holidays.
-Scheduling a 5K Interfaith Run during Ramadan and asking the Muslim Student Association to participate is not the greatest idea in the world, for instance.
+If there’s one thing that brings people together, it’s food.
+Being aware of dietary requirements is crucial to making sure your events are inclusive.
+When providing food at an event, be conscious of religious obligations— such as keeping kosher for some Jews, following halal for some Muslims, or eating vegetarian for many Jains, Buddhists, and Hindus.
+Also, some people restrict their diet during certain times and holidays.
+Muslims fast while the sun is up on Ramadan, Jews fast on Yom Kippur, Catholics may fast on Ash Wednesday and avoid meat on Fridays during lent, and Orthodox Christians may fast on specific days throughout the liturgical calendar.

 Social Setting